George-Madeley/AI-Wordle-Solver/README.md

 ### v1.0.0

-- Created Node Class and populated it with methods.ss
+- Created Node Class and populated it with methods.